bradeneast/bradeneast.com/blog/_drafts/building a simple web app from scratch (part 3 - javascript).md

 So, we created our array of search terms, and added two properties to each object.
 1. The term itself
 2. The index where that term was found in the big array.

+Now that we have an index associated with each search term, we can get the icon svg data directly with `bigAF[index].svg` later.
+Using `Array[index]` is much faster than looping over that same array.